-3.1 Housing completions for the monitoring period were 275.
-This is below the plan requirement of 380 per annum.
-Delivery has declined in recent years.
-And is now running slightly behind the expected delivery anticipated in the Plan, which at 17 years, assuming 380 homes per annum is 6,460.
-It is forecast that completions will increase in the monitoring period to over 400 homes but will fall back in the remaining years of the plan period due to a lack of sites currently available for development.
+3.1 Housing completions for the monitoring period were 422.
+This is above the plan requirement of 380 per annum.
+However, delivery has declined in recent years and is now running slightly behind the expected delivery anticipated in the Plan, which at 18 years assuming 380 homes per annum is 6,840.
+It is forecast that completions will fall back in the remaining years of the plan period due to a lack of sites currently available for development.